TrungNguyen1909/writeups/GGCTF20/index.md

 `URLLoaderFactories` are wrapped by `CorsURLLoaderFactories`, which enforced CORS to all requests.

 To isolate origins, factories created with renderers cannot be used to make requests to another origins.
-However, the browser can create factories (`process_id_==kBrowserProcess`) that allow it to make arbitrary requests with no CORS enforced.
+However, the browser can create factories (`process_id_==kBrowserProcess`) allowing arbitrary network requests with no CORS enforced to be made.

-If we could get such a loader from the browser,  we could upload any files to our server.
+If we could get such factory from the browser,  we could upload any files to our server.

 > However, I noticed a code path that allows you to create a large amount of privileged URLLoaderFactories using service workers.
 If you create a service worker with [navigation preload](https://developers.google.com/web/updates/2017/02/navigation-preload) enabled, every top-level navigation would [create such a loader](https://cs.chromium.org/chromium/src/content/browser/service_worker/service_worker_fetch_dispatcher.cc?l=334&rcl=a129610c20b22dd77f65f137d88fc37dd1eb064f).
 By simply creating a number of iframes and stalling the requests on the server side, you can keep a few thousand loaders alive at the same time.
 > @_tsuro

-To do so is pretty trivial, just make sure to use HTTPS and you are good to go.
+To do so is pretty trivial, just make sure to use HTTPS and you are good to go with the service worker.

 ## 8.2.
 Making the leaked ports ours